Poliomyelitis

 - routine booster vaccination in adults at higher risk of exposure to polio, such as healthcare workers and laboratory workers who may have contact with polio cases or poliovirus, and travellers to areas or countries where polio is epidemic or endemic

-- vaccination of adults who have never received polio vaccine
+- vaccination of adolescents and adults who have never received polio vaccine

 How